patricktcoakley/gdvm/README.md

 I originally planned to supply .zip files for macOS too, and while I was able to automate code signing and notarization using my Apple Developer account, it doesn't really make sense to go through the process when Homebrew exists since there are too many issues with Gatekeeper to justify it right now, and there are many options to build from source already.

+### PATH

+There currently isn't a built-in way to add the symlinks to your `PATH` right, but it's very straightforward to do if you aren't familiar.
+If you're on Windows, you can generally just follow [this](https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)).
+Otherwise, for macOS and Linux, if you're using your default shells, then you should be able to just open your `~/.profile` and add `export PATH="$PATH:$HOME/gdvm/bin"` and then `source ~/.profile`.
+In the future I maybe include some post-install scripts that detect your shell and add it automatically, but for since I've already included the `godot` command it's not going to be necessary for many people.

 ## Build